Help! Our chickens have out grown the coop! Not exactly in size – I just can’t stop either buying or hatching more!

 The Most Adaptable Large Chicken Coop Run [Giantex]

-I thought this was worth a mention as it’s so versatile, can stick any coop you want in here.
-These runs are available in so many different sizes making it perfect for any backyard flock requirements you have.
+I thought this was worth a mention as it’s slightly cheaper than Omlets runs.
+We have this option too, aswell as the ‘Omlet Walk-In Chicken Run‘.
+Quality wise the Omlet beats this hands down but it might come down to price with you.
+Although you know what they say ”buy cheap, buy twice!”
+However these runs are available in so many different sizes making it perfect for any backyard flock requirements you have.

 The poles are lightweight and easy to fit together but won’t rust as they are galvanized.
 You can peg the bottom of the poles into the ground for added protection against unwanted foxes, coyotes or anything that digs!